Daily Words of God: Knowing God | Excerpt 26

-Do you now have a general understanding of who Noah is after reading these passages?
-What kind of person is Noah?
+Do you now have a general understanding of who Noah was after reading these passages?
+What kind of person was Noah?
 The original text is: “Noah was a just man and perfect in his generations.”
-According to the understanding of modern people, what kind of a person is a just man back in that time?
+According to the understanding of modern people, what kind of a person was a “just man” back in those days?
 A just man should be a perfect man.
-Do you know whether this perfect man is perfect in the eyes of man or perfect in the eyes of God?
-Without a doubt, this perfect man is a perfect man in the eyes of God and not in the eyes of man.
+Do you know whether this perfect man was perfect in the eyes of man, or perfect in the eyes of God?
+Without a doubt, this perfect man was a perfect man in the eyes of God, but not in the eyes of man.
 This is for certain!
-This is because man is blind and cannot see, and only God looks upon the entire earth and every single person, only God knows Noah is a perfect man.
+This is because man is blind and cannot see, and only God looks upon the entire earth and every single person, and only God knew that Noah was a perfect man.
 Therefore, God’s plan to destroy the world with a flood began from the moment He called upon Noah.

 In this record of Noah’s story, do you see a part of God’s disposition?
 There is a limit to God’s patience toward man’s corruption, filthiness, and violence.
 When He reaches that limit, He will no longer be patient and will instead begin His new management and new plan, start to do what He has to do, reveal His deeds and the other side of His disposition.
 This action of His is not to demonstrate that He must never be offended by man or that He is full of authority and wrath, and it is not to show that He can destroy humanity.
-It is that His disposition and His holy essence can no longer allow, no longer have the patience for this kind of humanity to live before Him, to live under His dominion.
-That is to say, when all of mankind is against Him, when there is no one He can save in the whole earth, He will no longer have patience for such a humanity, and will, without any misgiving, carry out His plan—to destroy this kind of humanity.
+It is that His disposition and His holy essence can no longer allow or have the patience for this kind of humanity to live before Him, to live under His dominion.
+That is to say, when all of mankind is against Him, when there is no one He can save on the whole earth, He will no longer have patience for such a humanity and will, without any misgiving, carry out His plan—to destroy this kind of humanity.
 Such an act by God is determined by His disposition.
 This is a necessary consequence, and a consequence that every created being under God’s dominion must bear.
-Doesn’t this show that in this current age, God cannot wait to complete His plan and save the people He wants to save?
+Does this not show that in this current age, God cannot wait to complete His plan and save the people He wants to save?
 Under these circumstances, what does God care about the most?
-Not how those who don’t follow Him at all or those who oppose Him anyway treat Him or resist Him, or how mankind is slandering Him.
-He only cares about whether those who follow Him, the objects of His salvation in His management plan, have been made complete by Him, whether they have achieved His satisfaction.
+Not how those who do not follow Him at all or those who oppose Him anyway treat Him or resist Him, or how mankind is slandering Him.
+He only cares about whether those who follow Him, the objects of His salvation in His management plan, have been made complete by Him, whether they have become worthy of His satisfaction.
 As for the people other than those who follow Him, He merely occasionally provides a bit of punishment to express His wrath.
-For example: tsunamis, earthquakes, volcano eruptions, and so forth.
+For example: tsunamis, earthquakes, and volcanic eruptions.
 At the same time, He is also strongly protecting and looking after those who follow Him and are about to be saved by Him.
-God’s disposition is this: On the one hand, He can give the people He intends to make complete extreme patience and tolerance, and wait for them for as long as He possibly can; on the other hand, God strongly hates and loathes the brood of Satan who don’t follow Him and oppose Him.
-Although He doesn’t care whether this brood of Satan follow Him or worship Him, He still detests them while having patience for them in His heart, and as He determines the ending of this brood of Satan, He is also waiting for the arrival of the steps of His management plan.
+God’s disposition is this: On the one hand, He can have extreme patience and tolerance toward the people He intends to make complete, and He can wait for them for as long as He possibly can; on the other hand, God passionately hates and loathes the Satan-type of people who do not follow Him and oppose Him.
+Although He does not care whether these Satan-types follow Him or worship Him, He still detests them while having patience for them in His heart, and as He determines the ending of these Satan-types, He is also waiting for the arrival of the steps of His management plan.